vervallsweg/cast-web-api/README.md

     $ git clone https://github.com/vervallsweg/cast-web-api.git

-By default the server runs on 127.0.0.1 port 3000.
+By default the server runs localhost:3000.
 They can be adjusted by changing const hostname and port in line 1-2.

 ```
 const hostname = '127.0.0.1';